Yueleng/react-tutorial/react_basics_n_components.md

   }
   ```

 - Base on the above example, we can also pass `props` into the child component of `ExpenseItem` component, i.e., we passed the `props` into the grandchildren(and could be even further) of `App` component. i.e. `App -> ExpenseItem -> ExpenseDate`, if we include/create `ExpenseDate` component in `ExpenseItem` component.
+Remember that we cannot skip intermediate component.

 - Building user interface from smaller building blocks is called composition.